 The web has an ephemeral character.
 Websites are here today and gone tomorrow - to data nirvana.
 According to DER SPIEGEL (26/2018 "Vergessene Generation") the average lifetime of a website is about 100 days before it is either altered or deleted.
 We'd like to establish some idea of stability in this floating world, and history telling can do that.
 Call it a Netpressum, because Innettum sounds a lot worse.

 First release: August 1995 as the very first website of an architect's office in Switzerland ("Internet?
 What TF IS this??").
 It was a time the SonntagsZeitung was able to list all Swiss websites on just a couple of tabloid sized newspaper pages.
-This baby was a plain html-version with anchors.
+There were only 23'500 sites online worldwide.
+This self-programmed baby was a plain html-version with anchors.
 It featured a guestbook - and a web hit counter! (ever came across such a thing in the last dozen years or so?)
 Don't believe it?
 Check out the wayback machine (http://web.archive.org), and enter the URL mentioned below.
 It will take you back to 1999, at least.
 We still got a couple of floppies of the first edition - but there's no drive left.
 Actually, we submitted those as our entry when we were asked to join the BSA.
-They were not amused.
+They were used to ponder over pig leather-bound glossy-printed streamline portfolios and were therefore not amused.

 June 1998: Mayor redesign, frames added